-What happens after a student gets long-term suspended or expelled?
+What happens after a student is long-term suspended or expelled?

 The meeting gives you, your student, and the school from which your child was suspended or expelled an opportunity to: